pmalik8/IntroToBlazorWorkshop/docs/03-using-components.md

     }
     ```

 1. Update the `Counter` component on the Home page to increment by 10 by adding the `IncrementAmount` attribute.
+Save the file.

     ```
     <Counter IncrementAmount="10" />
     ```

-1. Run the app and verify that the counter on the Home page now increments by 10, while the counter on the Counter tab still increments by 1.
+1. Switch back to the browser and refresh the page.
+Verify that the counter on the Home page now increments by 10, while the counter on the Counter tab still increments by 1.

     ![Increment amount](https://user-images.githubusercontent.com/1874516/67259988-b9e59200-f44d-11e9-9fa1-37036bde790a.png)